craftcms/docs/docs/commerce/1.x/docs/shipping.md

 ### Order Contents

-In addition to the shipping zone and shipping category matching, various order information can be used to determine a match of the rule.
-For example: Order cost, order item quantity, and total order weight.
+In addition to the shipping zone and shipping category matching, various order information can be used to determine a match of the rule, such as order cost, order item quantity, and total order weight.

 ## Shipping Rule Conditions